niksat3/General-Purpose-GA--Genetic-Algorithm--and-WOA--Whale-Optimization-Algorithm--Library-using-CUDA-C--/README.md

 - crossoverType = CrossoverType::OnePointCrossover
 - mutationType = MutationType::SwapMutation
 - selectionType = SelectionType::RankSelection

-For the code inside cpp file, here is the things that will be done inside all the methods:
+<br>For the code inside cpp file, here is the things that will be done inside all the methods:
 - Constructor: call library constructor and set all parameter, call void run, then print the best chromosome.
 - doInitialization: fill all gens of chromosomes inside class with number 1 or 0.
 Since pointer can't be replaced, you need to get the address of chromosome with ```getChromosome()```.
 - doFitnessCheck: fill the fitness of chromosomes inside class with _y_ function as mentioned above.
 To make it easier, the implementation is done in CPU.